Top 15 Nursing Trends to Watch in 2022

 Spring Arbor University’s online RN to Master of Science in Nursing Family Nurse Practitioner (MSN-FNP) degree programs offer accessible pathways to advanced learning for the modern-day family nurse.
 With a student experience tailored to your needs, you can advance your career, continue to work and find balance in between.

-Some highlights of Spring Arbor’s online RN to MSN-FNP program are:
+Some highlights of SAU’s online RN to MSN-FNP program are:

-• A flexible 7-1-7 model offering a week off in between courses, allowing time to recharge
+• A flexible 7-1-7 model offering a week off in between 7-week courses, allowing time to recharge

 • Engaged faculty members who are invested in your holistic growth through faith-based learning